Skyrat-SS13/Skyrat-tg/modular_skyrat/modules/novaya_ert/readme.md

 ### Description:

-A new style ERT for our Russian downstreams, requested by them!
+A new style ERT for our Russian downstream, requested by them!
 It's a cool looking Russian style space ERT with guns and vodka!

 ### Credits:
 Gandalf2k15 - Code and some icons.